- With Triple Plus (A+++) sound or something close to it on both sides this is as good a copy as we have ever offered

-Six of Elvis’s first seven albums received a Five Star rating from Allmusic, the exception being Almost Blue, and we generally would agree with that assessment (although Get Happy should probably get Four Stars also, not Five).
+Six of Elvis’s first seven albums received a Five Star rating from Allmusic, the exception being Almost Blue, and we generally would agree with that assessment (although Get Happy should probably also get Four Stars, not Five).

-Which is to say that Elvis Costello is a brilliant artist whose albums work as albums, a fact that is in danger of being lost in a world of single song downloads and greatest hits packages.
-We record-playing audiophiles are inclined to start at the beginning of a side and let if flow through to the end, and that is clearly the best way to appreciate and enjoy the work of this very gifted man.
+Which is to say that Elvis Costello is a brilliant artist whose albums work as albums, a fact that is in danger of being lost in a world of single-song downloads and greatest hits packages.
+We record-playing audiophiles are inclined to start at the beginning of a side and let it flow through to the end, and that is clearly the best way to appreciate and enjoy the work of this very gifted man.

-Midrangy sound.
-Some of that sound is baked-in so to speak.
-Geoff Emerick and Costello were not going for anything like the sound of Armed Forces or Trust (their two best sounding albums from an audiophile perspective).
+Some of that sound is baked-in, so to speak, meaning even the best pressings will have it.
+Geoff Emerick and Costello were not going for anything like the sound of Armed Forces or Trust (their two best-sounding albums from an audiophile perspective).
 They wanted Imperial Bedroom to have its own sound, a sound unique to this one album, and they clearly succeeded in carrying out that desire.

 Which is a long way of saying that if you get a bad sounding copy of the album, don’t be surprised.
 Most of them sound that way; the margin for error in the mastering and pressing stages is close to zero.

 - Energy for starters.
 What could be more important than the life of the music?

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.